Injury free practice

-It is crutial to learn from as early on in your karate journey as possible to practice "good" karate, rather than "bad" karate that may cause injury over the long term.
+It is crucial to learn from as early on in your karate journey as possible to practice "good" karate, rather than "bad" karate that may cause injury over the long term.

 The Collapsing Knee

-What needs to be highlighted for karate-ka is that joint damage can be exacerbated by incorrect or exaggerated stances where your knee is forced to bend the wrong way.
+What needs to be highlighted for karate-ka is that joint damage can be exacerbated by incorrect or exaggerated stances when your knee is forced to bend the wrong way.
 Continually training in this manner will result in a collapsed knee and possibly long-term problems.

 Your knee can also collapse due to a biomechanical compromise; i.e. low degree of mobility in the hips or inadequate ankle flexibility.
 It can also be because you are too stiff and lack quad length or hamstring sufficiency.
 Your knee basically buckles in to unload your weight and buy slack.
 Although this might not seem like a big problem today – one day it will.

 Even if you are young and strong, a few years of training with a collapsing knee will eventually lead to an accumulation of micro tears in your knee joint until eventually, it will give.
 This pain may prompt you to visit a physiotherapist and 9 times out of 10, the physio will give you a program of “corrective exercises” to do, which may involve weights, resistance bands and/or balance boards.

 By making sure your knee tracks over your foot.
 This is the easiest method for an anatomically stable, powerful and safe stance.